g5qinyix/CSC309project/README.md

   Mentees, after going through the tutoring session, can give a review/rating (i.e. rating out of 5 and a few sentences) to the mentor.
 This will be displayed on the mentor's profile.
 The mentor has the option of replying to any comments/reviews from the mentee.
 The reviews are stored in the database and are loaded upon profile loading.

 - Messaging/Social Network:
   If a potential mentee has any questions for another user, he/she can send a direct/instant message to the user.
 This will be implemented using Node.js.
 We also want to implement a broadcasting/bulletin board that allows coaches to update their status.
+There is also the feature of being able to "friend" a coach.
+Friends can post comments on each other's profile.

 - Searching for coaches on the website:
   After a potential student chooses a game of his or her choosing, all the coaches for the particular game will be listed (loaded from the database).
 If the student has a particular coach that he/she wants to search for, we can use the database to query for the coach name and display the coach in question.